bamboothemes/Zen-Grid-Framework-v4-Docs/user/pages/04.layout/05.Adding-new-module-positions/docs.md

 ## Add the name of the positions to the templateDetails.xml

-The nest step is to add the names of the new positions to the template.xml file.
+The nest step is to add the names of the new positions to the templateDetails.xml file.
 Open this file and locate the position group of entries eg starting with <position> and add the names of the new positions:

 	<position>feature1</position>
 	<position>feature2</position>